📞 Call 718.544.3000

 - The appliance installation was incomplete.

-The following are excerpts of comments client emails.
+The following are excerpts of client emails sent to Heimer Engineering℠ regarding our Professional Engineer Home Inspectors.
 The comments have been edited to remove identifying information, and correct spelling errors.

-"…said he was an Engineer.
+★★★★★ "Our first inspector, …, said he was an Engineer.
 Turns out he only used a computer program written by an Engineer.
 Now the sellers won't accept anything the guy said.
-So I need to pay for an inspection by a real Engineer."
+So I need to pay for an inspection by a real Engineer.
+Thank you Heimer for sending … on short notice to save our first home purchase."

 S…, Nassau County